Operator Toll Dialing

-By the time of first public promotions of Nationwide Operator Toll Dialing to the general telecommunication industry in 1945, c.
-5% of the 2.7 million toll board calls per day were handled by the early incarnations of this system.
+By the time of the first promotions of Nationwide Operator Toll Dialing to the general telecommunication industry in 1945, approximately 5% of the 2.7 million toll board calls per day were handled by the early incarnations of this system.

-Operator Toll Dialing eliminated the need for intermediate operators to complete toll calls to distant central offices, where it eliminated the inward operators for call completion to the local wire line.
-This system involved stepwise routing from one toll center to another one logically closer to the destination to set up each circuit.
+Operator Toll Dialing eliminated the need for intermediate operators to send toll calls to distant central offices.
+It also eliminated the inward operators for call completion to the local wire line.
+The technology involved stepwise routing of telephone calls from one toll center to another one that was logically closer to the destination.
+At each intermediate step the switch set up a circuit to a toll-center that was able to route the call one step closer to the call's destination and automatically directed the traffic around congested or failed routes via backup paths.